adeaver/grammargrove/README.md

 This is merely a convenience around `docker exec -it grammargrove-web-1 poetry run ./manage.py {command}`, which needs to be used to interact with the database.

+## Code Layout

+All frontend files live in the conveniently named `frontend/` directory.
+We use Preact for the frontend, but it's effectively the same thing as React.

+We use Django for the backend.
+With the exception of `scripts/`, all the remaining directories are django apps.

+Some special cases to be aware of:
+- `grammargrove/` is the main project directory.
+Things related to uWSGI also live in here.
+- `index/` is for serving the frontend.
+React-Router is kind of garbage and makes authentication harder than it needs to be, so we serve everything from the backend.

 ## TODO

 #### Support